hskwakr/wsl-dotfiles/README.md

 # wsl-dotfiles

-### How to deal with Git line ending issues in containers.
+### How to deal with Git line ending issues between Windows and WSL.
 I decide not to touch files on Windows from WSL and vice versa.